awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 + Amazon ECS tasks hosted on Fargate that pull container images from Amazon ECR that also use the `awslogs` log driver to send log information to CloudWatch Logs require the CloudWatch Logs VPC endpoint\.
 For more information, see [Create the CloudWatch Logs endpoint](#ecr-setting-up-cloudwatch-logs)\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your VPC endpoints in the same Region where you plan to issue your API calls to Amazon ECR\.
-+ VPC endpoints only support AWS provided DNS through Amazon Route 53 \.
++ VPC endpoints only support AWS provided DNS through Amazon Route53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + If your containers have existing connections to Amazon S3, their connections might be briefly interrupted when you add the Amazon S3 gateway endpoint\.
 If you want to avoid this interruption, create a new VPC that uses the Amazon S3 gateway endpoint and then migrate your Amazon ECS cluster and its containers into the new VPC\.

 ### Considerations for Windows images<a name="ecr-vpc-endpoint-windows-considerations"></a>